apache/dolphinscheduler/docs/docs/en/guide/parameter/global.md

 ## Usage

 The specific use method can be determined according to the actual production situation.
-This demo uses a shell task to print out the previous day's date.
+This example uses a shell task to print out the date value of yesterday.

 ### 1. Create a Shell task